-- a. on-the-job training; - b. basic or elementary courses in subjects and topics in which the auditor already has the knowledge and skills being taught; - c. programs that are designed for general personal development, such as resume writing, improving parent-child relations, personal investments and money management, and retirement planning; - d. programs that demonstrate office equipment or software that is not used in conducting audits or attestation engagements; - e. programs that provide training on the audit organization's administrative operations; and - f. business sessions at professional organizations, conferences, conventions, and meetings that do not have a structured educational program with learning objectives.
+- a. on-the-job training; - b. basic or elementary courses in subjects and topics in which the auditor already has the knowledge and skills being taught; - c. programs that are designed for general personal development, such as resume writing, improving parent-child relations, personal investments and money management, and retirement planning; - d. programs that demonstrate office equipment or software that is not used in conducting audits or attestation engagements; - e. programs that provide training on the audit organization's administrative operations; - f. business sessions at professional organizations, conferences, conventions, and meetings that do not have a structured educational program with learning objectives; - g. conducting external quality assurance reviews; and - h. sitting for professional certification examinations